H G HireGauge Speak with our team

 1. Multi-system fluency

 A care coordinator might work across an EHR, a CRM, a care-management platform, a payer portal, an internal task manager, and a documentation tool — all in the same day.
-The bottleneck isn't whether they understand each tool in isolation.
+The bottleneck isn't whether they understand each tool.
 It's whether they can move between them without losing what they were tracking.
 Generic cognitive tests don't measure this.
 A scenario-based work sample using your actual tools does.

 2. Noticing what isn't flagged